Women's National Basketball Association: Houston domination and league expansion (1997–2000)

-Two teams were added in 1998 (Detroit and Washington), and two more in 1999 (Orlando and Minnesota), bringing the total number of teams in the league up to 12.
+Two teams were added in 1998 (the Detroit Shock and Washington Mystics), and two more in 1999 (the Orlando Miracle and Minnesota Lynx), bringing the total number of teams in the league to 12.
 The 1999 season began with a collective bargaining agreement between players and the league, marking the first collective bargaining agreement to be signed in the history of women's professional sports.
-That year, the WNBA also announced that it would add four more teams for the 2000 season (the Indiana Fever, the Seattle Storm, the Miami Sol, and the Portland Fire), bringing the league up to 16 teams.
-WNBA president Val Ackerman discussed expansion by saying, "This won't be the end of it.
+That year, the WNBA also announced it would add four more teams for the 2000 season (the Indiana Fever, Seattle Storm, Miami Sol, and Portland Fire), bringing the league to 16 teams.
+WNBA president Val Ackerman discussed expansion, saying: "This won't be the end of it.
 We expect to keep growing the league."

 In 1999, the league's chief competition, the American Basketball League (ABL), declared bankruptcy.
 Many of the ABL's star players, including several Olympic gold medalists (such as Nikki McCray and Dawn Staley) and a number of standout college performers (including Kate Starbird and Jennifer Rizzotti), joined the rosters of WNBA teams, enhancing the overall quality of play in the league.
-When a lockout resulted in an abbreviated NBA season, the WNBA saw faltering TV viewership.

-On May 23, 2000, the Houston Comets became the first WNBA team to be invited to the White House Rose Garden.
-Before this invitation, only men's sports teams had traveled to the White House.
-At the end of the 2000 season, the Houston Comets won their fourth championship, capturing every title since the league's inception.
-Led by the "Big Three" of Sheryl Swoopes, Tina Thompson, and Cynthia Cooper (who won the Finals MVP for all four championships), the Comets dominated every team in the league.
+On May 23, 2000, the Comets became the first women's professional team to be invited to the White House Rose Garden.
+At the end of the 2000 season, the Comets won their fourth championship, capturing every title since the league's inception.
+Led by the "Big Three" of Cooper (who won the Finals MVP for all four championships), Swoopes, and Tina Thompson, the Comets dominated every team in the league.
 Under head coach Van Chancellor, the team posted a 98–24 record their first four seasons (16–3 in the playoffs).
 After 2000, Cooper retired from the league, and the Comets' dynasty came to an end.